stephwon/Applied_Bioinformatics_BMMB852/Wk4/Wk4_Assignment_StephanieWon.md

 ## Part 1: Write a script

-##### Q: Write bash scrip based on the code from previous assignment.
+##### Q: Write bash script based on the code from previous assignment.
 Run your script on your original data and verify that it works.

  Ran the commands:
   ```
   cd ~/Desktop/BMMB-852_Applied-Bioinformatics/Wk4
   chmod +x wk4.sh
-  bash wk4.sh
+  bash wk4_part1.sh
   ```

  It created the GFF files and gave me stats on the genome and gene count (second to the last) and GFF file creation completion statement output: